1. Blog

 With that context in mind, here’s how AirHelp and Flightright compare.

-One of the most meaningful differences for UK passengers is how each company charges its fees.
+One of the most meaningful differences for UK passengers is how each company structures its fees.

 Why this matters

-For many passengers, clear pricing is essential.
-AirHelp’s all-in fee makes it easy to know exactly what you’ll pay if your claim succeeds, with no surprises later.
+For many passengers, predictable pricing makes the decision easier.
+AirHelp's all-in fee lets you know upfront what you'll pay if your claim succeeds.

 When handling claims against airlines with large legal teams, scale and expertise can make a difference.